April 22, 2024

 Stronger support for more databases

-In support of the varied and innovative landscape of modern data stores, Liquibase supports 60 different databases and a commitment to a steady flow of even more.
+In support of the varied and innovative landscape of modern data stores, Liquibase supports more than 60 different databases and is committed to a steady flow of even more.
 Explore the index of supported databases, and you’re likely to find the ones your teams use today, plus the innovative new technologies that can bring more value to your organization.

 Arm your teams with the leading database DevOps solution

-In the spirit of DevOps collaboration, we’ve made the case for Liquibase easily shareable in this downloadable Liquibase vs. Flyway comparison guide
+Bring your whole team on board – we’ve made the case for Liquibase easily shareable in this downloadable Liquibase vs. Flyway comparison guide.

 If you’re eager to dive into Liquibase Pro, start your free trial or get a demo